Our Trip to Amish Country

 We can’t wait to visit Ethridge again!

 We definitely plan to visit Ethridge again in the future.
 If you’re in or near Middle Tennessee and looking for a day or weekend trip that’s a little off the beaten path, you don’t want to miss Ethridge.
 Not only is visiting the Amish community an opportunity to learn about another culture, but it also gives you the opportunity to see in person how people lived long ago.
-Of course, you could read about the past or even visit an early America museum, but neither of those compares to seeing people up-close who still live without modern technology and conveniences.
+Of course, you could read about the past or even visit an early American museum, but neither of those compares to seeing people up-close who still live without modern technology and conveniences.

 * All prices and other information in this blog were current as of March 2019, but please be aware that prices and offerings are subject to change.